Leaf-curling spider fact sheet | Field of Mars EEC

 Their webs and curled leaf shelters show how important small habitat features can be.
 Leaves, shrubs, twigs and quiet corners of gardens can provide shelter, hunting spaces and nursery sites for invertebrates.

-Curled dry leaf hanging in a web, hiding the leaf-curling spider from birds and parasitic wasps.
+Curled dry leaf hanging in a web, hiding a leaf-curling spider from predators.
 Curled leaves help protect leaf-curling spiders from predators.

 How can you help leaf-curling spiders?